theritikbarnwal/cloudmaster/README.md

-# 🔐 Flask Login System with MongoDB & Sessions
+# 🔐 CloudMaster – Flask Login System with MongoDB & Sessions

 A clean and minimalistic authentication system built using **Flask** and **MongoDB**, implementing: